 He and his wife moved up from San Diego to Los angles where he tried to break into the music industry.
-His wife worked at Columbia records and he had a few contacts their but wouldn’t sign him because he sounded too much like their resent find James Taylor.
+His wife worked at Columbia Records and he had a few contacts there but they wouldn’t sign him because he sounded too much like their resent find James Taylor.
 He hung out with Lee “The Six Million Dollar Man” Majors and other stars.
-He had a cameo in the movie easy Rider.
+He had a cameo in the movie Easy Rider.
 His second self-titled record was put out by the short lived Playboy Records label, with the famed Wrecking Crew doing back up.
-After his disappearance 2010, Light in the Attic Records re-released UFO.
+In 2010, Light in the Attic Records re-released UFO.

 A body was found in the desert that vaguely matched the description of Jim, but it was ruled to be someone else, when a local chief of police who had talked to Sully for thirty or so minutes when he was brought in said it was someone else.

 It has long been speculated that he was abducted by aliens.
 What evidence do we have of that?
 Almost none.
 Yes he wrote songs about UFO, and his nephew Josh Steely (Guitarist for the band Daughtry) is reported to have said that his family would tell him when he was young, that his uncle had been abducted by aliens, but he felt that, this was probably so they would not have to tell him that Jim was more than likely dead.
 As far as I can tell there were no UFO reports in that part of New Mexico at that time.